ghamry03/MOI/README.md

     - [Running the frontend server](#running-the-frontend-server)

 ## Introduction
 Imagine a world where every interaction with your government is not just efficient but also engaging, rewarding, and fun.
 A world where each service you access, from renewing a license to reporting a crime, contributes to a rewarding experience that encourages community participation and fosters a sense of achievement.
-Today, we TEAM ENJAZ are here to present a transformative concept that turns this vision into a reality."
-My name is..​
+Today, we TEAM ENJAZ are here to present a transformative concept that turns this vision into a reality.
 Let us take you on a journey to discover what we did for this innovateX hackathon

 ## Problem and Solution